This year to celebrate my birthday (February 10), I’m beginning the Gut Health Course.

 I cannot stress that enough.

-Why Does the Gut Health Course Matter to You, Darling?
+Why Does the Gut Health Course Matter to You?

 See?
 I told you I’d get here.

-- health coaches / nutritionists / doctors / other medical professionals – if you graduated from the Institute for Integrative Nutrition, you can join me for this course!
+1. health coaches / nutritionists / doctors / other medical professionals – if you are a wellness professional looking to expand your knowledge of digestive and gut health you join me for this course!
 Click HERE to learn more and enroll now.
+If you are a National Board Certified Health and Wellness Coach (NBC-HWC) you can get 16 CEUs toward your recertification for completing this course.

-- aspiring health coaches / nutritionists / doctors / other medical professionals – I’m constantly getting messages from people looking to attend IIN.
-In order to take this course, you must be enrolled in the school.
-You can enroll in the Gut Health Course even if you haven’t graduated the Health Coach Training Program (as long as you’re a student, that satisfies the requirement to enroll!)
+2. aspiring health coaches / nutritionists / doctors / other medical professionals – I’m constantly getting messages from people looking to attend IIN.
+You don’t need to be a current IIN student or graduate to enroll in the Gut Health Course (it is open to all wellness professionals), but as a grad I can say firsthand that it is a transformative experience and amazing foundational education for anyone who is interested in becoming a Health Coach.
 Enroll today!
 HERE is the FAQ I put together on the school.
 Grab the Integrative Nutrition Curriculum Guide HERE.

 Questions